 The home market in the Pacific Northwest has been booming.
-For sellers, it’s a dream come true, but for many low- to moderate-income buyers, increased home prices and decreased housing availability have made the idea of homeownership a dream deferred.
+For sellers, it’s a dream come true, but for many low-income buyers, increased home prices and decreased housing availability have made the idea of homeownership a dream deferred.

 BECU, however, knew it needed to find a way to continue to offer all segments of its membership a path to homeownership.
 So, when HomeReady® Mortgage was announced in late 2015, BECU was one of the first to start offering the program.